slatedocs/slate/source/includes/_endpoint-batch.md

 ```

 The variables from the incoming dataset to be included by default will depend
-on the permissions the authenticated user on it.
-Dataset editors will
+on the current user's permissions.
+Those with edit permissions on the incoming dataset will
-include all public and hidden (`discarded = true`) variables, viewers will
+append all public and hidden (`discarded = true`) variables.
+Those with only view permissions will
- only include public variables that aren't hidden and are not able to request
+ just include public variables that aren't hidden.
- them on their `where` expression.

-If you wish to include only certain variables from the source dataset you're
-appending from, you can include an ``where`` in the body of the entity.
-The
- function should be a `select` function name.
-Its arguments should be present
- in the key in the body.
+To append only certain variables from the incoming dataset, include an `where` attribute in the entity body.
+See [Frame functions](#frame-functions) for how to compose the `where` expression.

 ```json
 {